Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/02_terminology.md

 Represents any type of signal, usually but not always impulsive, that "triggers" the seismic system.

 - **Event**
-Indiscriminately, represent any association of "impulsive" trigger usually bundled into an event file.
+Indiscriminately, represent any association triggers ocwithin a predefined time window.

 - **Seismic Event (mining induced)**
 Usually refers to a mining induced event that results from the interaction of stress (increase or decrease) and the rock mass that can be linked to a series of phenomena including but not limited to: